LouDnl/USBSID-Pico/README.md

 - WebUSB support using the same CDC protocol for WebUSB supporting players
   - Play SID files in your browser via [Deepsid](https://deepsid.chordian.net/) by Chordian
   - Play SID files in your browser via [C64jukebox](https://haendel.ddns.net:8443/static/c64jukebox.vue) by Kenchis
+- Dedicated WebSerial CDC interface, a working alternative on Windows where WebUSB can crash the browser
 - Midi (in) ASID support (heavily inspired by multiple sources)
   - Play SID files in your (midi supporting) browser via [Deepsid](https://deepsid.chordian.net/) by Chordian
   - Play SID files in your (midi supporting) browser via [IneSID](https://inesid.fazibear.me/) by Fazibear